 granddaughter would be one of the vocalists singing in tribute to her.

-Chey lends her voice to the project and definitely nails it,
+Chey lends her voice to the project and definitely nails it, yet another layer from the voice of a whole new generation.

 She is a singer songwriter as well as a business professional with her successful online site for custom jewelry designs: 12th Summer